tocco/tocco-docs/framework/architecture/hibernate/collections.rst

 Collection filtering
 --------------------

 All collection will be lazily initialized, this happens when a to many relation is resolved.
-However we don't just want to return all rows in the database.
+However, we don't just want to return all rows in the database.
 The elements in the collection should be filtered depending on, for example, the current business unit or security.